Robert John Bardo: Murder

-Following his capture, Bardo was housed in a sensitive needs unit (SNU) for inmates such as gang members, notorious prisoners and those convicted of sex crimes.
-During his trial, he claimed the U2 song "Exit" was an influence in the murder, and the song was played in the courtroom as evidence (with Bardo lip-synching the lyrics).
+Following his capture, Bardo was housed in a sensitive needs unit (SNU) for inmates such as gang members, notorious prisoners, and those convicted of sex crimes.
+During his 1991 trial, he claimed the U2 song "Exit" was an influence in the murder, and the song was played in the courtroom as evidence (with Bardo lip-synching the lyrics).
 Bardo's attorneys conceded that he had murdered Schaeffer, but they argued that he was mentally ill.
-Renowned forensic psychiatrist Park Dietz, testifying for the defense, said that Bardo had schizophrenia and that his illness directly led to his having committed the murder.
+Forensic psychiatrist Park Dietz, testifying for the defense, said that Bardo had schizophrenia and that his illness directly led to his having committed the murder.
 Bardo was found guilty of first-degree murder and sentenced to life imprisonment without the possibility of parole.
+According to his 1992 interview on 48 Hours, conducted from his prison cell, Bardo had originally intended not to kill Schaeffer nor to harm her if she would've followed his orders, so Schaeffer could have saved her life, but his plan was to commit suicide by his own handgun.